NS 08-11a

 As previously shown, a new mutation (red SNP) in the sixth chromosomal haplotype confers a strong selective advantage and rapidly replaces the others in a selective "sweep".
 Ordinarily this would eliminate the existing blue SNP.
 However, if during the sweep, recombination occurs between haplotypes ##5 & 6, the blue SNP in #5 is transposed to a copy of #6, creating a modified haplotype the combines the red & blue SNPs.

 The selective sweep is driven by the selective advantage of the red SNP: the blue SNP is carried along with the sweep by linkage, irrespective of its neutral selective advantage.
-This phenomenon is called "hitchhiking", and makes determination of which of several linked SNPs is actually subject to positive selection.
+This phenomenon is called "hitchhiking", and makes it difficult to determine which of several linked SNPs is actually subject to positive selection.
 For example, although an inherited predisposition to a disease may be mapped to an area of the short arm of a chromosome in a particular family, because the entire region is inherited as a linkage group, many SNP differences between this region and homologous regions in other unaffected families must be compared.

-Figure modified after © 2013 by Sinauer; Text material © 2021 by Steven M. Carr
+Figure modified after © 2013 by Sinauer; Text material © 2024 by Steven M. Carr